aws-samples/automated-testing-graph-queries/README.md

 The test target will

 - Install dependencies
-- Start a docker container with a Gremlin Server database with the correct configuration to support Gremlin tests
+- Start a docker container with a Gremlin Server database with the correct configuration to support Gremlin and openCypher tests
 - Execute the test suites against the database